 The National Insurance Brokers Association (NIBA) has provided a submission to the Senate Inquiry into Lessons Learned from the 2019-20 Bushfire Season once again calling for a more holistic approach to disaster mitigation and the abolition of insurance-based taxes.

 NIBA’s submission to the senate inquiry follows on from last months submission to the Royal Commission into Natural Disasters.
-In the submission NIBA highlights the inequalities that exist between state fire services funding models.
+In their submission, NIBA highlighted the inequalities that exist between state fire services funding models.
 New South Wales and Tasmania are the only states that still fund fire and emergency services through an insurance-based levy.

 NIBA’s calls for a fairer more equitable emergency services funding model come at a time when many Australians are feeling financial pressure as a result of the COVID-19 outbreak and the black summer bushfires.